Tutorial Sessions

 MoC19 Identification of Nonlinear Parameter-Varying Systems: Theory and Applications

-Presenters: Wallace E. Larimore (Adaptics, Inc)
+Wallace E. Larimore (Adaptics, Inc)

 Michael Buchholz (University of Ulm)